How To: Sharpen a Chain Saw

 Sharpen the Chain Saw

-The chain comprises a series of teeth.
-You are going to need a file that precisely matches up with the size of an individual tooth in the chain.
+As the chainsaw chain comprises a series of teeth, you are going to need a file that precisely matches up with the size of an individual tooth in the chain.
 For reference, the most common sizes are 3/16″, 5/32″, and 7/32″.
+(Note: Consumer-friendly kits like this one convenient include with everything you need to sharpen any common size.)

 Once you’ve obtained a file of the correct size, begin work by thoroughly cleaning the chain, removing all oil, dirt, and debris.
 (Depending on the condition of the chain, mineral spirits may be either essential or excessive.)
 Look closely at the chain as you’re cleaning it.
 If any of the teeth are damaged, the chain may be unsafe to use, in which case you should repair it (if possible) or swap in a new chain.